secretstartups/handbook/development/shadow/director-shadow-program.html.md

 For non-GitLab prospective shadows:
 1. You must be willing to sign a [non-disclosure agreement](/handbook/legal/NDA/) - this is required so that we can protect confidential information.
 1. You must describe why you want to participate in this program, including what you would like to learn.
-1. You must be the in top 10% of merged [GitLab community open-source contributions](/community/contribute/) which translates to >=3 in the last 12 months or a member of an [under represented group](/company/culture/inclusion/#examples-of-select-underrepresented-groups)
+1. You must be an active [GitLab community open-source contibutor](/community/contribute/), or a member of an [under represented group](/company/culture/inclusion/#examples-of-select-underrepresented-groups), or recently lost your job.
+This allows us to make the program available to those who can most benefit from it.

 ## Process for requesting to be a shadow